You have to admit, browser extensions are truly awesome. You can get pretty much anything done without installing resource-heavy desktop applications.

 - NordVPN – Powerful VPN extension with powerful features.

-- ExpressVPN – Fastest VPN on the market, capable of delivering ultra HD content streaming performance at a premium cost.
+- ExpressVPN – Fastest VPN on the market, capable of delivering Ultra HD content streaming performance.

 3 Best VPN for Browsers in 2019